 Once you establish the learning brand position for stakeholders, you’ll be able to identify appropriate approaches to capture and measure learner data from your training programmes.
 How does this “data” get there?

 It Starts Long Before Data Collection

 So let’s say you work with each of your key stakeholders and nail down their priorities.
 Is that enough?
 Probably not.
-The development of a learning measurement strategy involves more than just creating a list of organizational learning priorities.
+The development of a learning measurement strategy involves more than just creating a list of organisational learning priorities.
 It’s more elaborate because capturing learner data, and subsequently your measurement strategy, will affect not just the data you collect, but also the process of developing learning – from inception to delivery.
 Here are some examples: